developer1-serapeum/FeaturesDatabase/README.md

 # Features Database

-This class provides a way to store Mat objects into a database in Java for Android applications.
+This class provides a way to store Mat objects into a database for Android applications.

 ## Why is it needed?